I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 The potentiometer VR = 10K is the speed flashing controller.
 Which can be slow for the first time about one second.
 Until quite fast.

-The creation and use.
+The creation and use

 This LED flasher beauty is where to place lamps LED.
 Here we set the LED alternately in a circle. and Switch bulbs use colors such as green and red.
 This causes the selected color.
-Because it is easy to buy colors and bright colors than others.
+Because it is easier to buy colors and bright colors than others.

 Assembly, such devices should be R, C, and TR, before, so gradually put the LED.
 And be careful with the polarity LED.
 The long leg is the positive leg to turn off the PCB layout.